kneeslayer/JOJOSX-Stock-Simulator/README.md

 Welcome to JOJOSX Stock Trading Platform !!

-This was my programming fundamentals final project, hope you learn from it.
+This was my programming fundamentals final project, written in C++.
+I recommend you to run it on a linux distro.
+Also the compiler I used was G++, so keep that in mind.
+Other than that , I hope that whoever stumbles upon this repo learns from it and become a great programmer :).

 When first loading the program make sure you have all the files required.
 They are: